rkhleics/nhs-ei.website/README.md

 * You local environment requirements should meet the following:
 Python >= 3.6, but we test and run it on Python 3.8 (the app is currently not compatible with v3.9)

-* Your development evironment will be simpler to manage if you install it in a virtual environment or as a docker container.
+* Your development environment will be simpler to manage if you install it in a virtual environment or as a docker container.
 There are instructions below for setting up either a [docker container](#docker-container) or [virtual environment](#virtual-environment).

-* The frontend styling, layout and components use the NHS.UK fontend design system: https://github.com/nhsuk/nhsuk-frontend.
+* The frontend styling, layout and components use the NHS.UK frontend design system: https://github.com/nhsuk/nhsuk-frontend.
 There's a [separate installation step](#front-end) required to install these using the node package manager (npm)

 ## How to install
 ---